Machine Learning Simulates Agent-Based Model Towards Policy: Literature background

 \subsection{Machine learning and surrogate models}

 ML consists of a series of computer methods in different areas within mathematics and statistics that attempt to automate the processes of finding, sorting and weighting different patterns in data sets.
 Moreover, ML aims at finding "hidden rules" in order to predict and analyze data \cite{Breiman2001Randomforests}.
-This is a relevant characteristic that differentiates ML from typical statistics or econometrics: organizing data from various sources with an emphasis on predicting and forecasting.
-"Multi-fidelity modeling aims to synergistically combine abundant, inexpensive, low-fidelity data and sparse, expensive, high-fidelity data from experiments and simulations" \cite[p.5]{lavin_simulation_2021}.
+This is a relevant characteristic that differentiates ML from statistics or econometrics: organizing data from various sources with an emphasis on predicting and forecasting.

 ML is typically divided between supervised and unsupervised learning.
 Supervised learning has an optimal, target or desired output for its models.
 Unsupervised learning has no target and identifying patterns or clustering is the main goal.
-In this paper, we apply a supervised learning process in which the target is an inter-city comparative optimal duet of indicators (see section \ref{procedures}).
+In this paper, we apply a supervised learning process in which the target is an inter-city comparative optimal duet of indicators (see subsection Methods: Procedures).

+Machine Learning also include semi-supervised and reinforcement learning.
+In semi-supervised ML, some data contain labels--whereas the complementing data do not--, and it is mostly used for classification.
+In fact, information on the labeled data may be used to inform the unlabeled ones \cite{van_engelen_survey_2020}.
+Reinforcement learning focuses on a reward function that guides the learning process of agents.\footnote{For a panorama of different algorithms and approaches, see \cite{wiering_reinforcement_2012}.}

 Random forest is a common method within supervised ML.
 A random forest consists of a selection of subsets that branch randomly into different trees.
 Those subsets are independent and non-identical decision trees defined by independent random vector parameters and input data.
 With a large number of trees, the algorithm then searches for the most popular class through equal-weight voting \cite{Breiman2001Randomforests, Ren.etal2017Researchonmachinelearningframeworkbasedonrandomforestalgorithm, Mishina.etal2015BoostedRandomForest}.